wgmi-community/docs/docs/adding-to-wgmi.md

 ### Minion Types
 #### Basic Minion

 Want a simple way to execute smart contract calls automatically based on the outcome of your proposals?
 Also known as a vanilla minion, it is a basic upgrade to your DAO proposals, enabling one-time interactions with other smart contracts once your proposals are passed.
-This way, you can upgrade your DAO experience by seamlessly go from voting to execution without any coordination lags.
+This way, you can upgrade your DAO experience by seamlessly going from voting to execution without any coordination lags.

 #### Advanced Minion
 The Advanced Minion is similar to the Basic Minion but has the added ability to set quorum levels so that transactions can be executed earlier once quorum requirements are met, also known as a Nifty Minion.